- Solar advice hub

 For more information, read our guide to why Sunsave Plus does not require a roof lease.

-Inflation-linked fees
+3. Inflation-linked fees

-Some solar panel loans come with a fixed interest rate, which means your monthly payments will be the same for the entirety of your contract.
+Itâs important to make sure that your solar panel loan comes with a fixed interest rate, which means your monthly payments will be the same for the entirety of your contract.

-This makes it harder to plan your budget and can result in you paying considerably more by the end of your loan.
+If your loan has a variable interest rate, this makes it harder to plan your budget and can result in you paying considerably more by the end of your loan.

 With Sunsave Plus, monthly fees are completely fixed for the full subscription term, which protects you from energy bill inflation.

-No maintenance support
+4. No maintenance support

 Like any household appliance, your solar & battery system may run into issues.